open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-Contributions MUST adhere to either a coding or writing style guide, either your own or an existing one that is advertised in or part of the codebase. | yes | [Style guides](https://github.com/open-zaak/open-zaak/blob/master/CONTRIBUTING.md)
+Contributions MUST adhere to either a coding or writing style guide, either the codebase community’s own or an existing one that is advertised in or part of the codebase. | yes | [Style guides](https://github.com/open-zaak/open-zaak/blob/master/CONTRIBUTING.md)
 Contributions SHOULD pass automated tests on style. | yes |
-Your codebase SHOULD include inline comments and documentation for non-trivial sections. | yes | add to contributing guidelines
+The codebase SHOULD include inline comments and documentation for non-trivial sections. | yes | add to contributing guidelines
-You MAY include sections in your style guide on understandable English. |  |
+The style guide MAY include sections on understandable English. |  |

 ## [Document codebase maturity](https://standard.publiccode.net/criteria/document-maturity.html)